redixhumayun/redixhumayun.github.io/_posts/2023-03-05-experiments-with-btrees.md

 #   Conclusion

 Still a long way away from having something that really works as a simple, dumb DB engine but the storage layer is the first part.
 So, we'll see how far I can get.

+If you want to take a look at the repository with the full implementation so far, you can find it [here](https://github.com/redixhumayun/databases)